Sagoe-Robert/Pest-Detection-System-/README.md

 # Pest-Detection-System
-This project is an AI-based pest detection system(Pest Shield Ghana) specifically designed to help Ghanaian farmers.
-This mobile application project aims to create an intelligent tool that enables farmers to quickly and accurately identify pests from images captured on mobile devices.
+This project is an AI-based pest detection system(Pest Shield Ghana) An Ai Pest detection application designed to help farmers in Ghana to detect the type of parasite affecting the growth of their farm crops.
+This application is embedded with Highly developed Ai Model trained with lots of pest categories.